MDAStanford/Vandelay-Health-Entra-IAM-Lab/Lab-12-External-Identity-Governance/README.md

-# Lab 12 — Microsoft Entra External Identity Governance
+# Lab 12 — Governing External Consultant Access

-## Technologies

-- Microsoft Entra ID
-- Microsoft Entra B2B Collaboration
-- Microsoft Entra Identity Governance
-- Microsoft Entra Access Reviews
-- Microsoft 365
-- Entra Security Groups

-## IAM / Security Concepts

-- External identity lifecycle
-- B2B guest access
-- Least privilege
-- Group-based authorization
-- Resource ownership
-- Access certification
-- Recurring access reviews
-- Automated access remediation
-- Separation of authentication and authorization
+**Vandelay Health** is a fictional healthcare technology company headquartered in Santa Monica, California and the company behind the **Ninja Sleeper** — an ultra-light, compact and virtually noiseless CPAP system designed for travelers who need to sleep comfortably in flight without disturbing fellow passengers.

+The technology behind the Ninja Sleeper began as a **federal government contract project**, developed to provide military personnel in the field with a quiet and highly portable sleep-apnea solution.
+Vandelay Health later adapted the technology for the commercial market, incorporating as much of the original proprietary intellectual property as possible into the consumer Ninja Sleeper platform.

 ---

-## Project Overview

-This lab simulates the onboarding and governance of an external consultant who requires access to a sensitive product-development project at Vandelay Health.

-Vandelay Health is developing the **Ninja Sleeper II**, the next generation of its lightweight, ultra-quiet CPAP device designed for frequent travelers.
-The new product is intended to be twice as quiet as the original Ninja Sleeper.

-The project is being developed by Vandelay Health's Toronto Innovation Center (IC), with participation from selected company leadership.

-To support the project, Vandelay Health engaged **Dr. Jameela Jamil**, an external medical industrial designer based in Edmonton, Alberta.
-Because Dr. Jamil is a consultant rather than a Vandelay Health employee, IAM needed to provide the collaboration access required for the engagement without creating an internal employee identity or granting broad access to Vandelay resources.

-The resulting workflow demonstrates:

-**External identity → B2B authentication → scoped authorization → access certification → lifecycle governance**

-> **Note:** Vandelay Health, Ninja Sleeper, Jamil Industrial Design, the employees, and the business scenario used in this project are fictional.
-The environment was created solely as a hands-on identity and access management lab.

----

 ## Business Scenario

-Dr. Jamil was retained by Vandelay Health to collaborate with the Toronto Innovation Center on the Ninja Sleeper II development project.

-Her engagement created several IAM requirements:

-- She must remain an external identity rather than receive a Vandelay employee account.
-- She must be able to authenticate to Vandelay's Microsoft 365 environment.
-- Successful authentication must not automatically provide access to company resources.
-- Project access must be explicitly authorized.
-- She must not inherit general Toronto Innovation Center access merely because she works with that team.
-- An internal business owner must remain accountable for her continued access.
+Vandelay Health is developing the **Ninja Sleeper II**, the next generation of its proprietary CPAP platform.
+The new product is being developed by the Toronto Innovation Center with participation from selected company leadership.

+To support the project, Vandelay retained **Dr. Jameela Jamil**, an external medical industrial designer based in Edmonton, Alberta.

+Dr. Jamil needs to collaborate with the project team, but she is **not a Vandelay employee**.
+IAM therefore needs to provide the access required for her engagement without creating an internal employee identity or giving her the broader access associated with Vandelay's workforce.

-- Her access must be periodically reviewed and removable when the engagement no longer requires it.
+Her access must also have an accountable business owner and be periodically reviewed so that project access does not remain indefinitely after the business need ends.

-The design therefore separates **identity establishment** from **resource authorization**.
+The resulting lifecycle is:

+**External identity → B2B authentication → Scoped authorization → Business ownership → Access certification → Retain or remove access**

 ---

+## IAM Requirements

+IAM needed to:

+- Maintain Dr. Jamil as an external identity rather than an internal employee.
+- Allow her to authenticate using Microsoft Entra B2B collaboration.
+- Provide no project access merely because authentication succeeds.
+- Grant access specifically to the Ninja Sleeper II project.
+- Avoid placing her in broader Toronto Innovation Center employee access.
+- Assign an internal business owner responsible for her access.
+- Periodically certify whether the external access remains necessary.
+- Support removal of project access when it is no longer justified.

+---

-## External Identity Onboarding
+## Implementation

+### 1. Invite the External Consultant

-Dr. Jamil was invited to the Vandelay tenant using Microsoft Entra B2B collaboration.
+Dr. Jamil was invited to the Vandelay tenant through **Microsoft Entra B2B collaboration**.

-Her Entra identity was configured as an external **Guest** rather than an internal Member account.
+Her identity was configured as an external **Guest** rather than an internal Member account.

-Relevant identity attributes included:
+Relevant identity information included:

 - **Name:** Dr. Jameela Jamil
 - **Company:** Jamil Industrial Design